shanedewitt/Kernel-GTM/doc/UnitTests.md

 # Unit Tests
 ## Summary
 Unit Tests for GT.M and YottaDB are called using ^ZOSVGUT1.
-There are five routines that contain unit tests: ZOSVGUT1-3 and ZOSVGUT5-6.
+There are six routines that contain unit tests: ZOSVGUT1-3 and ZOSVGUT5-7.
 ZOSVGUT4 is for the Capacity Management Packages and has not been released in a package yet.

 Unit Tests use M-Unit 1.6, which is available at https://github.com/ChristopherEdwards/M-Unit/releases.